-The TOE may be handled in different production sites but the silicon of this TOE is produced in Dresden, Germany.
-To distinguish the different production sites of various products in the field, the site is coded into the Generic Chip Ident Mode (GCIM) data.
-The exact coding of the generic chip identification data is described in the hardware reference manual HRM [1].
+The TOE may be handled in different production sites but the silicon of this TOE is produced in Dresden, Germany only, as listed below.
+To distinguish the different production sites of various products in the field, the site is coded into the Chip Ident Mode data.
+The exact coding of the chip identification data is described in the hardware reference manual HRM [1].